234 degrees on a candy thermometer

 What Temperature Is Thread Stage?

-The Thread Stage appears at around 230 degrees Fahrenheit.
+The Thread Stage appears at around 230 Fahrenheit fok.
 At this temperature, I can see syrup dripping off a spoon form a thin thread in water, which indicates it¡¯s ready for the next step.

 Thread Stage Candy Examples